The Honors Program at Wesleyan

 A degree with honors can be earned two ways: (1) Departmental honors will be awarded to the student who has done outstanding work in the major field of study and met the standards for honors or high honors set by the respective department or program; (2) Honors in General Scholarship will be awarded to the student who is a University major or whose thesis topic or methodology is outside of the domain appropriate for the award of Honors in the student's department(s) or program(s).
 The candidate for honors in general scholarship must have a minimum Grade Point Average of 90.00 or must meet the minimum Grade Point Average requirement for Honors set by the student's major department (whichever is highest), fulfill general education expectations, and submit a senior thesis that meets the standard for honors or high honors set by the Committee on Honors.

-The 2013-2014 honors thesis/essay deadline is April 11, 2014.
+The 2016-2017 honors thesis/essay deadline is Wednesday, April 19, 2017 at 4pm.
 All honors candidates are required to submit their thesis or essay in PDF format for binding, through their Student Portfolio.
 Most individual departments also require candidates to submit paper copies of the thesis/essay for their readers.
 Questions regarding reader copies should be directed to your department/program.
+Beginning with the Class of 2018, honors candidates who complete their graduation requirements in December are required to submit and register their thesis with the University on the first day of classes of the following spring semester.

 resources available at this site: